pllc_pollak_logo_orange

 • Every employee or principal of the company seeking E visa status must be a citizen of the foreign country where the company is based

-E-2 "Treaty Investor" visas
+E-2 "Treaty Investor" Visas

 E-2 visas are for owners and investors in businesses in the United States.
 The E-2 is a non-immigrant visa that may be granted for substantial investments in the U.S. An investment must meet several criteria in order to qualify for an E-2 visa.
 These criteria include: